 - Weight gain or loss, often in tandem with mood cycles

-There are a number of psychotic disorders that haven’t been covered in this guide thus far.
+There are a number of psychotic disorders that haven’t been covered in this guide.
 While there are a wide range of these illnesses, here are some of the most common that affect college students:

 - Schizophrenia: People with this condition have changes in behavior and experience delusions/hallucinations that persist for longer than six months.
-Students who suffer from schizophrenia and are left untreated often experience social isolation and a loss of interest in academics or extracurricular activities.
+Students with schizophrenia who are left untreated often experience social isolation and a loss of interest in academics or extracurricular activities.